 Now, while I never played the Super Punch-Out! in my younger days, I was a rabid fan of the original.
 I consider myself to a Veteran Punch-Out!
 Player.
-I figured my experiences in Punch-Out! would have me somewhat prepared for this game, but I found that not to be the case.
+I figured my experiences with Punch-Out! would have me somewhat prepared for this game, but I found that not to be the case.

 Super Punch-Out! is a direct sequel, and in many ways is similar to the original.
-You play as Little Mac (although he looks a bit different in the game), there is a cast of colorful opponents – each with their own quirks and strategy, but the feel of the game is very different.
+You play as Little Mac (although he looks a bit different in this game), there is a cast of colorful opponents – each with their own quirks and strategy, but the feel of the game is very different.

-First of all, instead of three one minute rounds, we now have one three-minute round.
-This makes the fights feel a little longer, and also keeps the momentum going.
+First of all, instead of three one-minute rounds, we now have one three-minute round.
+This makes the fights feel a little longer and also keeps the momentum going.
 But at the same time, it makes it harder to escape from a bad situation.
 There’s no breaks and no rest between beatings.
 Also, the controls work quite a bit differently.
 Blocking and dodging is not as simplistic as it was in Punch-Out!

 The first time I played the game, I got my ass handed to me on the second fighter, Bear Hugger.
 Even more so on the following fight.
-The game controls felt a bit sluggish to me, compared to the original.
+The game controls felt a bit sluggish to me, when compared to the original.
 Keeping in mind that these are two different games, I took a moment to regroup and re-analyze the situation.
 Eventually, I was able to get a feel for the way things work in this game and I started to get better.

 The best part of the game is the cast of colorful boxers.
 A handful of characters from the first game also make an appearance here, but there’s a whole new slew of comical opponents.
 The 16-bit graphics also prove to be a plus here, as the characters have much more detail and there’s even some short bits of recorded speech thrown in here and there (which at the time was really something special).